-The MORDC Warehouse has a height of 39.4 m and is utilised for the distribution of products regionally from the precinct.
-The warehouse has a footprint area of 39,384 m2 and comprises high bay automated racking system, workshops, receival and dispatch areas and associated docks, office space and amenities.
+The MORDC Warehouse has a height of 39.4m and is used for the distribution of products regionally from the MIP.
+The warehouse has a footprint area of 39,384m2 and comprises high bay automated racking system, workshops, receival and dispatch areas and associated docks, office space and amenities.

 The MORDC Warehouse stores oxidising agents (Class 5.1) which constitute predominantly hair dyes which will be located within the general warehouse area in accordance with AS/NZS 3833:2007.
-The other dangerous goods classes listed (i.e., Class 2.1 and 8) are provided for optionality in the future.
+The other dangerous goods classes listed (i.e. Class 2.1 and 8) are provided for optionality in the future.
 At this stage they are not expected to be stored.
 In the event they are stored, the aerosols are anticipated to be stored within an expanded area of the warehouse while the Class 8 products will be stored within the general warehouse in accordance with AS/NZS 3833:2007.